justin-mohr/old-website/README.md

 help moopmsg
 ```

 I have found it quite helpful and hope you will as well!
+(Please email me if you encounter any issues)

 ## Contact Info:
-mohr6@illinois.edu
+### mohr6@illinois.edu